 A study released by Big Brothers Big Sisters (BBBS) National Headquarters found that adults mentored as children are more likely than peers with similar backgrounds but who were not involved in the program to have a four-year college degree, household incomes of $75,000 or greater and strong relationships with their spouses, children and friends.

 Every day Big Brothers and Big Sisters of Carolina Youth Development Center works to bring the magic of positive adult role models into the lives of children.
 It’s a proven program that has helped over 8,000 area children since the program’s inception in 1976.

 In our community-based program, Bigs and Littles plan community outings together based on mutual interests.
 They get together after work and school, on the weekends–at times that fit into everyone’s schedule!

-In our school-based program, Bigs spend on hour a week with a child a local school playing games, reading books, shooting some hoops on the playground, or participating in some other activity that the Big and the Little enjoy.
+In our school-based program, Bigs spend one hour a week with a child at a local school playing games, reading books, shooting some hoops on the playground, or participating in some other activity that the Big and the Little enjoy.
 It’s all about taking the time out to have fun with a child during the day!